QubitProducts/cherrytree/README.md

 As you can see you can also provide your own implementation of location.
 For example, if you're already using `Backbone`, you might wanna use `Backbone.History` to manage the `hashChange` events and you could easily hook that into Cherrytree.

-### pushState
+### var location = new HistoryLocation(options)

+Create an instance of history location.
+Note that only one instance of HistoryLocation should be created per page since it's managing the browser's URL.

+* options.pushState - default is true.
+Whether to use pushState, set false for hashState.
+* options.root - default is `/`.
+Use this if your application is not being served from the root url /.
+* options.interceptLinks - default is true.
+When pushState is used - intercepts all link clicks when appropriate, prevents the default behaviour and instead uses pushState to update the URL and handle the transition via the router.
+Appropriate link clicks are links that are clicked with the left mouse button with no cmd or shift key.
+External links, `javascript:` links, links with a `data-bypass` attribute and links starting with `#` are not intercepted.

 ### getURL
-### root

 ## Changelog

 ### 0.2.0

-* A major rewrite simplifying the code, the route lifecycle and hopefully the concepts.
+* A major rewrite.
+Simplify code, route lifecycle, API and many other things.
 Route instances are now singletons that say around for the lifetime of the application.
-This rewrite fixes many issues such as redirection midst transition.
+This rewrite fixes many issues such as redirecting midst transition and transitions between similar states with different params at the parent routes.
-* Upgrade to the latest versions of `router.js`, `route-recognizer` and `rsvp`
+* Upgrade to the latest versions of `router.js`, `route-recognizer` and `rsvp`.
-* queryParam changes - queryParams are now passed via `params.queryParams` and for transitions that only change queryParams - that has to be handled with the new `queryParamsDidChange` event
+* queryParam changes - queryParams are now passed via `params.queryParams`.
+Transitions that only change queryParams fire a `queryParamsDidChange` event.
-* `interceptLinks` feature for seamless pushState experience - previously this has to be implemented manually outside of the `cherrytree`
+* `interceptLinks` feature for a seamless pushState experience - previously this had to be implemented externally.

 ### 0.1.3.